‘Storage Wars’ Star Darrell Sheets Hospitalized Following Heart Attack

 TV Overmind reveals that Darrell once found a locker valued at $300,000, which included pieces of art by Frank Guttierez, making it the single most valuable locker that the Storage Wars gang has ever found.

-Hollywood Mask reports that Sheets’ net worth to be about $4.5 million with annual earning at about $300,000 a year.
+Hollywood Mask reports that Sheets’ net worth to be about $4.5 million with annual earnings at about $300,000 a year.

 Before his heart attack, Darrell Sheets had reportedly dropped 118 pounds by using Nutrisystem, claiming that he had been making bad choices and eating too many cheeseburgers.